UVa Course Catalog (Unofficial, Lou's List)

 PORT 1110Beginning Intensive Portuguese (4)

 Introduces speaking, understanding, reading and writing Portuguese, especially as used in Brazil.
-Three class hours and one hour of online lab work.
+Three class hours and one hour of online homework.
 Followed by PORT 2120.
 No prior foreign language experience necessary.
 Requires instructor permission.

 PORT 2050Intensive Portuguese for Speakers of Spanish and other Romance Languages (3)